liyinred/Git/1_eng.md

 ![This is an image](https://github.com/liyinred/Test1/blob/main/pic/%E5%BE%AE%E4%BF%A1%E6%88%AA%E5%9B%BE_20240412112644.png?raw=true)

 Afterwards, you can see the branch you created in the Github project repository![This is an image](https://github.com/liyinred/Test1/blob/main/pic/%E5%BE%AE%E4%BF%A1%E6%88%AA%E5%9B%BE_20240412112800.png?raw=true)
-## 5. Initiate and merge branches Pull Request
+## 5. Initiate and Merge Branches Pull Request

 B and C respectively initiate Pull Requests for their branches on GitHub.
 A, as the project maintainer, reviews these changes and decides to merge them into the master branch.